zelhajou/42cursus-net_practice/README.md

 - **ARP (Address Resolution Protocol)**: ARP is a protocol used for mapping IP addresses to MAC addresses on a local network.
 It enables devices to determine the hardware address of a target device for communication.

 ![ip-adresse-FR-1](https://github.com/zelhajou/42-net_practice/assets/39954629/3c1aa73d-64c6-49b8-8146-902202a83600)
-The current internet standard known as IPv4 only allows for about 4 billion up addresses.
-This was considered a very big number in the 1970s, but today, the supply of IPv4 addresses is nearly exhausted. so internet engineers have developed a new standard called IPv6.
-IPv6 allows for a mind-boggling number of unique addresses. the exact figure is 39 digits long ensuring that the world will never be aging run out. if you connect to the internet through an Internet service provider (ISP) you are usually assigned a temporary IP address for the duration of your diet-in session

 ## Transport Layer
 - **Transmission Control Protocol (TCP)**: TCP is a reliable, connection-oriented protocol used for transmitting data packets over networks.
 It provides features such as error detection, flow control, congestion control, and reliable data delivery through mechanisms like acknowledgment, sequencing, and retransmission.